louisremi/node-DJs/README.md

 ------------------

 DJs will soon be able to run tests in the background while restarting your scripts.
+DJs could effectively be an equivalent to _watchr_ for nodejs.

 Package manager compatibility
 -----------------------------

-DJs intend to be compatible with main node package managers, one way or another.
+DJs intend to be compatible with the mains node packages managers, one way or another.